A Life of Opportunity, Choice, Purpose, and Power

 new jobs will be added to the American economy over the next two years

 of those jobs will require post-secondary education

 We are honored to work with students on their educational journey from freshman year of high school until they walk across the stage at college graduation.

-They realize an immeasurable transformation and return to their communities to share with the younger generation that there’s nothing holding them back from greatness.
+Our students realize an immeasurable transformation and return to their communities to share with younger generations that there’s nothing holding them back from greatness.

 Every passing day, their persistence, creativity, and extraordinary discipline fuels and motivates us to work harder and continue making the dreams of a four-year college degree a reality for America’s youth.

 Whether it’s the family I’m from, those in Nigeria or here in the U.S., or the family I choose, my advisors at College Track who made me feel worthy of achieving my dreams, family has played a major role in my life.
 Whatever I end up doing, I know that I’ll give it all I’ve got.
 I plan to be a role model for every kid like me, who thinks they can’t succeed.

 Oreoluwa Folarin | College Track Aurora, UC Boulder graduate

 College Track saw something in me before I saw it myself.
 I had no idea what it meant to be a part of this program or what going to college meant.
 I took a leap of faith and it turned out to be one of the best things that has happened to me.
 I found a place that became an anchor in my life.
 No matter what was going on, they always supported me.
 They didn’t just help me get to college, they built a family around me so I could graduate.
 I felt so genuinely comfortable there.
 It was a second home.

 Marcus Simpson | College Track Oakland, Howard University and John Hopkins University graduate